laurakond/artly-api/README.md

 - Additional field has been included in the serializers to display information relevant to the user:

-  - **followed_name**: shows a user's name who is following currently logged in user.
+  - **followed_name**: shows a user's name who is following currently logged-in user.

-- The followers functionality is set up so that the user cannot follow the same user more than once.
-If the user attempts that, a validation message `'possible dupblicate'` appears.
+- The followers' functionality is set up so that the user cannot follow the same user more than once.
+If the user attempts that, a validation message `'possible duplicate'` appears.

 - To access the list of followers in the api follow this link: https://artly-api-a39d790259f4.herokuapp.com/followers/